 Four University alumni with exemplary careers as journalists, authors and champions of literary excellence were named to the Wake Forest Writers Hall of Fame.
+The new inductees were announced in 2020, but because of the COVID-19 pandemic, they will be honored in 2021 at WordsAwake4! on April 16 and 17.
 Get to know more about each of the writers.

 (Jump to profile by clicking name)